 'What skills do I have?
 What have you learnt at school which you can apply at work?'

 At school, you will have developed a number of transferable skills that you can apply to jobs, the key is to consider them in a different context.
 Take a look at our list of skills below and see which ones apply to you.
-You'll be well on your way to answering the question "What skills do I have?"

 Being able to operate a computer is one of the most important key skills you can have today.
 No matter what job you do, there's a very good chance that you will need to be able to carry out a range of IT tasks.
 The good news is that you probably already have excellent IT skills without knowing about it, some of which could include: